 Base salaries provide our named executive officers with a fixed amount of compensation each year.
 Base salary levels reflect the executive's title, tenure, experience, level of responsibility, and performance.
-The base salaries for our named executive officers were set forth in their offer letters, as described below under "Executive Compensation - Compensation Tables - Narrative Disclosure to Compensation Tables and Potential Payments Upon Termination or Change of Control - Agreements with our Named Executive Officers" and remained at the same level for all of fiscal year 2022.
+The initial base salaries for our named executive officers, other than Mr. Bilbrey, were set forth in their offer letters, as described below under "Executive Compensation - Compensation Tables - Narrative Disclosure to Compensation Tables and Potential Payments Upon Termination or Change of Control - Agreements with our Named Executive Officers."

-Name Annual Base Salary as of January 1, 2021 Annual Base Salary as of January 1, 2022 Increase (%)
+Name Annual Base Salary as of January 1, 2022 Annual Base Salary as of January 1, 2023 Increase (%)

+Amanda Baldwin N/A \$1,000,000 (1) N/A

 JuE Wong \$1,000,000 \$1,000,000 0%

-Tiffany Walden \$650,000 \$650,000 0%

-Eric Tiziani \$425,000 (1) \$425,000 0%
+Eric Tiziani \$425,000 \$525,000 23.5%

-(1) Mr. Tiziani commenced employment with us on June 7, 2021, and the annual base salary shown above reflects his annualized rate of base salary for fiscal year 2021.
+(1) Ms. Baldwin commenced employment with us on December 11, 2023, and the annual base salary shown above reflects her annualized rate of base salary for fiscal year 2023.